hindu-comm/weblogs/manasataramgini/2008/03/2008-03-11_some-thoughts-on-medieval-sanskrit-authors-amongst-our-co-ethnics.md

 makes sense when read in both forward and reverse direction.
 For example:
 Forward (describes rAmachandra):
-taM bhUsUtA-muktiM udAra-hAsaM vande yato bhavya-bhavaM dayA-shrIH |
+taM bhUsUtA-muktiM udAra-hAsaM vande yato bhavya-bhavaM dayA-shrIH \|
 Reverse (describes kR^iShNa):
-shrIyAdavaM bhavya-bha-toya-devaM saMhAra-dA-muktim utAsubhUtAm ||
+shrIyAdavaM bhavya-bha-toya-devaM saMhAra-dA-muktim utAsubhUtAM \|\|

 Two such works shabdArthachintAmaNi by chidambara kavi of Thanjavur (and in it from our same ancestral agrahAra) and yAdava-rAghavIya of